Web Development «Prev Next»

 Other network technologies are available to connect workgroups in an organization and remote equipment to other resources.
 Such technologies include local area networks (LANs), wide area networks (WANs), and virtual private networks (VPNs).

-Local area network (LAN)
+Local Area Network (LAN)

+A LAN is a private network that connects computers in an organization's workgroup, department, or building.
 As more computers are added to an organization's data processing resources, the need for a LAN to link these independent computers increases.
 Businesses deploy LANs for users to share files, applications, printers, Internet access, and peripherals such as tape backup drives as shown below.

 Local Area Network